-As infants, lefthanded children are often torn between their own natural inclination to use their left hand, and the influence of society (and their parents and other adults) to use their right hand.
-Even in todays’ modern, enlightened society, very few lefthanded children receive wholehearted support and encouragement from the first time they display the tendency to favor their left hand.
-There is usually a period of time where their preference may not be recognized or accepted, and a period of resistance may delay the development of their left hand strength and coordination.
+As infants, lefthanded children are often torn between their natural inclination to use their left hand, and the influence of society (and their parents and other adults) to use their right hand.
+Even in todays’ modern, enlightened world, very few lefthanded children receive wholehearted support from the first time they display the tendency to favor their left hand.
+There is usually a (short) period of time where their preference may not be recognized or accepted, and any resistance may delay the development of their left hand strength and coordination.